gowtham-star/Data_Transfer_bluetooth/README.md

    - Start seeing real-time data on the home screen.
    - Dive deeper by exploring interactive charts via the "View Charts" button.
    - Download data in CSV format using the "Download CSV" button.
+   - Click on sync data button to sync historical data

 Enjoy seamless data transfer and exploration!